shenwei356/kmcp/docs/tutorial/profiling/index.md

 #### Searching on a computer cluster

-Update: We recommend analyzing one sample using one computer node, which is easier to setup up.
+<p style="color:Tomato;">Update: We recommend analyzing one sample using one computer node, which is easier to setup up.</p>

 Here, we split genomes of GTDB into 16 partitions and build a database for